leftlogic/ffconf/src/details/speaking.md

 We're taking you out for some dinner at [Bills Brighton](https://bills-website.co.uk/restaurants/brighton/).

 We'll come and pick you up at the hotel foyer at 7pm where, depending on weather, we'll walk through town to the restaurant.
-If it's raining (something that's ever so uncommon in the UK…), we'll sort out a cab and head down together.
+If it's driving raining (something that's ever so uncommon in the UK…), we'll sort out a cab and head down together.

-If you have any specific dietary requirements (that you've not told us about already), please let us know ASAP so that we can make sure the restaurant accommodates you.
+If you have any specific dietary requirements (that you've not told us about already), please let us know as soon as possible so that we can make sure the restaurant accommodates you.

 ## Conference day

 The conference registration opens at 9:00am.
-The schedule is in this email and is at https://2023.ffconf.org.
+The schedule is in this email and is at https://2024.ffconf.org.

 I'll introduce each of you, please make sure **you find me at the start of the break if you're on in the next** segment so that I can make sure you're mic'ed up with your lapel mic.

-**Presentations are 35-40 minutes.** The podium will have the next two speaker's laptops ready and connected.
+**Presentations are 30-35 minutes.** The podium will have the next two speaker's laptops ready and connected.

 I'm assuming you have your own laptop, if not that's cool just make sure you've emailed me your presentation (either as a PDF or Keynote or something mac friendly) by the Tuesday before the event.

 We're projecting on a cinema screen - your slides can and should be: 1920x1080.
-Yep, it's a cinema, it's cool.
+Yep, it's a cinema, it's neat.

 If you want to do any extended technical set up, ideally arrive at 8:00am whilst we're doing the tech setup.
 Otherwise, it's pretty straightforward to connect up your power, video and audio (if it applies) and we can do a test in the break before your talk.

 ## The internet

 ...at the venue is (near) non-existent.
 I mean, it's a freaking cinema, why would it have internet?!
 But we do have work arounds.
 If you absolutely have to have the web, let me know ahead of time and we'll put you on one of my MIFIs.
-I use one to run the Confwall (don't worry - this is only on during the break) and I have a secondary one.

 ## Friday lunch (90mins)

 We've pre-booked a table at a local fish and chip restaurant for Friday.
-No visit to the bestest seafront city would be complete without a jolly good fish and chip meal!
+No visit to the bestest seafront city would be complete without a jolly good Brighton meal!

 We've got the menu with veggie options which I'll share with you all on the day so that you have an idea of what you might like, so we can send someone ahead of time to place an order for us so there's not too much of a wait for food.